system76/tech-docs/src/models/thelio-mira-r4-n4/repairs.md

 ### Steps to replace the power supply:

-1. Follow the steps above to [remove the left side panel](#removing-the-side-panels).
+1. Follow the steps above to [remove the right side panel](#removing-the-side-panels).
 2. Unscrew the power supply's four screws from the back of the chassis.

 ![Power supply screws](./img/psu-screws.webp)